Center-weighted and matrix metering patterns

 How camera meters average a scene with center-weighted and multi-zone matrix patterns, where each fails, and when an exposure override is warranted.

 Every reflected-light meter built into a camera shares one assumption: that the area it reads should reproduce as a mid-tone.
-The meter measures reflected luminance and recommends an exposure that renders that average as middle gray, calibrated in practice to a constant near 12.5 percent reflectance rather than the 18 percent often quoted from gray-card lore.
-The pattern a meter uses to collect that average determines which parts of the frame steer the result, and therefore where it is reliable and where it is fooled.
+The meter measures reflected luminance and recommends an exposure that renders that average as middle grey.
+The pattern it uses to collect that average decides which parts of the frame steer the result, and therefore where the meter is reliable and where it is fooled.
+Knowing the pattern is half the battle; knowing the calibration constant behind it is the other half.

 How center-weighted metering averages a scene

-Center-weighted metering reads the entire frame but biases the result toward the middle, concentrating roughly 60 to 80 percent of the weighting on the central portion and feathering the remainder toward the edges.
-The logic is statistical: in conventional composition the principal subject sits near the center, so weighting that region produces a usable exposure across many ordinary scenes without any subject analysis.
+Center-weighted metering reads the whole frame but biases the result toward the middle.
+The weighting is not folklore; it is a published number.
+Nikon assigns 75 percent of the weight to a central circle and spreads the remaining 25 percent across the rest of the frame.
+On a body such as the D850 that circle defaults to 12 mm diameter for non-CPU lenses and is user-selectable to 8, 15 or 20 mm.
+The logic is statistical: in conventional composition the principal subject sits near the centre, so weighting that region gives a usable exposure across many ordinary scenes without any subject analysis.

 The pattern fails wherever the bright or dark element does not coincide with the subject.
 A backlit portrait drives the average up and underexposes the face; a dark subject against a light wall does the reverse.
-Because the weighting is fixed, the meter cannot distinguish a deliberately high-key frame from an overexposed one, and snow, sand, and white walls all read as mid-tone gray.
+Because the weighting is fixed, the meter cannot tell a deliberately high-key frame from an overexposed one, and snow, sand and white walls all read as mid-tone grey.

-Matrix metering divides the frame into discrete zones, compares their brightness relationships, and selects an exposure by matching the pattern against a stored reference.
-Nikon introduced the approach in the Nikon FA in 1983 as Automatic Multi-Pattern metering, dividing the field into five segments: a central zone and four outer quadrants.
-The selection algorithm was derived empirically; Nikon has stated the program was written after visual assessment of roughly 100,000 photographs, so that a high reading at the top of the frame, for example, is interpreted as sky and discounted rather than averaged in.
+Matrix metering divides the frame into discrete zones, compares their brightness relationships and selects an exposure by matching the pattern against a stored reference.
+Nikon introduced the approach in the Nikon FA in 1983 as Automatic Multi-Pattern metering, reading five segments: a central zone and four outer quadrants.
+(AMP was originally intended for the FE2 but was not production-ready in time.)
+The selection algorithm was empirical: Nippon Kogaku stated the program “was written after the visual assessment of nearly 100,000 photographs,” so a high reading at the top of the frame is interpreted as sky and discounted rather than averaged in.

 Related posts